AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 ---
 # Folders overview

-Folders in Customer Journey Analytics are available on the Workspace landing page when you have selected to [Show Folders & Projects](../freeform-overview.md#show-selector).
+Folders in Adobe Analytics are available on the Workspace landing page when you have selected to [Show Folders & Projects](../freeform-overview.md#show-selector).

 Folders in Workspace help you to organize and categorize your projects.
 With the folders functionality, you can create folders and sub-folders to manage your projects.